heremaps/here-data-sdk-typescript/docs/GettingStartedGuide.md

 - `getVersions`: Fetches a tile from this layer asynchronously

 More details how to use the CatalogClient are placed in the [Catalog usage example](./examples/nodejs-examples.md).

-## <a name="examples"></a> Layer Usage Example

-[Versioned Layer Read example](./examples/nodejs-read-versioned-layer.md) shows how to use VersionLayerClient and how to retrieve data, metadata and partition data from versioned layer, using OLP SDK for TypeScript.